Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 In the Deferred Rendering Path, Unity does not use the depth prepass to generate a copy of the depth buffer (this behavior is different in the Forward Rendering Path).

 If the Universal Renderer has the SSAO Renderer Feature, Unity executes the depth and normal prepass.
-SSAO uses the screen-space normal buffer to calculate ambient occlusion.
+SSAO uses the screen-space depth and normal buffers to calculate ambient occlusion.

 #### Optional passes: SSAO, SSAO with blending